-A virtual terminal is only as solid as the payment processor backing it.
+A virtual terminal is only as solid as the credit card payment processing solution backing it.
 When considering which to use, it’s helpful to assess the services and support offered by the processor.
 Are you getting fair rates?
 Is customer service available 24/7?
 Do they offer any security features to protect cardholder data?
 Ask the same questions that would ask if you were going to use payment processing with a POS system or terminal.
-And lastly, ask about options for upgrading to a different solution if you grow out of a virtual terminal credit card processing solution and decide to implement a POS system.
+Lastly, ask about options for upgrading to a different solution if you grow out of a virtual terminal credit card processing solution and decide to implement a POS system.
 Will they allow you to use the system of your choice or will you be limited to their proprietary solution?

 Depending on your current business operations, and your goals for the future, adopting this new technology could give your business the leg up it needs in order to meet your and your customers’ needs.